verbb/image-resizer/README.md

 - Enable/Disable resizing images on upload.
 Enabled by default.
 - Set the maximum width/height (in pixels) for uploaded images.
 Set to 2048px by default.
 - Set the quality for resized images between 0-100.
 Set to 100 by default.
-- Select which Asset sources you want resizing to be performed on.
+- If resizing results in a larger image, choose to ship.
+Enabled by default.

+All the above options can be modified per-asset source.

+- Bulk resizing for asset folders.
+- Cropping aspect ratios.

 ## Resizing